wdporter/i-am-that-vuepress/33-to-see-the-unreal-is-wisdom/readme.md

 **M:**&ensp;You cannot speak of a beginning of consciousness.
 The very idea of beginning and time are within consciousness.
 To talk meaningfully of the beginning of anything, you must step out of it.
 And the moment you step out, you realise that there is no such thing and never was.
-There is only reälity, in which no thing has any beïng on its own.
+There is only reality, in which no thing has any beïng on its own.
 Like waves are inseparable from the ocean, so is all existence rooted in beïng.